-House passes bill to expand health care for veterans exposed to toxins; 174 Republicans voted against
+House passes bill to expand health care for veterans exposed to toxins; 174 Republicans vote against

 The Senate and House bills must be reconciled and a final version passed by Congress before heading to the president.

-Jada Yuan in New York contributed reporting.
+Jada Yuan in New York contributed to this report.